 Las Vegas is Nevada’s main airport with a huge number of international and domestic flights.
 Reno-Tahoe International Airport is largely for domestic travel but some connections into Mexico, Amtrak, and road travel, links Nevada to California to the west and the rest of the USA to primarily to the north and east.

-Best Areas to stay in Reno map
+4 Best areas to stay in Reno are:

-1. Downtown Reno, best area to stay in Reno
+1. Downtown Reno

+The city’s transport system is good so it is easy to get to and from Downtown without much effort.
 Reno-Tahoe International Airport is just minutes away so you can be in your Downtown accommodation well under an hour after landing, often under half an hour if you do not need to wait for luggage.

 Downtown is the heart of the action.
 In the case of Reno, that means clubs and casinos among other things.
 You will find everything from casual pubs to flashy cocktail bars, diners which will cost you just a few dollars to eat to expensive restaurants.

-The Riverwalk costs you nothing although you may be tempted by the shops as well as the other commercial establishments there.
+The Truckee Riverwalk costs you nothing although you may be tempted by the shops as well as the other commercial establishments there.
 For exercise try kayaking, enjoy the green spaces and the music, live and recorded.

 There is accommodation for every budget in Downtown.
 It may not be the district to stay if you want a quiet time but Reno, in general, is not perhaps the city for that even though it is not as busy as Las Vegas.

 The historic part of Reno is now largely residential.
 You can get an organized walking tour of that part of Downtown if you like.

-2. Reno/Tahoe Airport
+2. Reno-Tahoe Airport

-The City’s airport, Reno-Tahoe International Airport is just to the south of the city centre.
+The City’s airport, Reno-Tahoe International Airport is just to the south of the city center.
 It is a convenient base for any visitor, whether a tourist or in Reno for business.
 South Reno is an excellent shopping area with plenty of other things to do locally if you make it your base.

-If you don’t have your own transport it is still easy to head into the centre for the night if you decide to stay close to the airport.
+If you don’t have your own transport it is still easy to head into the center for the night if you decide to stay close to the airport.
 Taxis are readily available and the buses are regular.